Last Updated on September 25, 2023 by Jo Fitzsimons

 - Choose an Italian drink, ideally with bitters.
 My go-to is Aperol Spritz.
 Here are our favourite easy Prosecco cocktail recipes to help.

 - Prepare a small plate or platter of snacks.
-I usually have crisps, nuts, olives and cheese.
+I usually have crisps, nuts, olives and cheese like Parmesan.
 Anything larger or more bread-based makes me too full for dinner.

 - Sit.
 Sip.
 Chat.
 Relax.